-Pension and Other Employee Benefit Trust Funds account for fiduciary activities (1) for pension plans and other postemployment benefits (OPEB) plans that are administered through trusts or equivalent arrangements (hereafter jointly referred to as trusts) that meet the criteria in paragraph 3 of GASB Statement No. 67 or paragraph 3 of GASB Statement No. 74, respectively, and (2) for other employee benefit plans when (a) resources are held in a trust where assets associated with the activity are administered through a trust in which the government is not a beneficiary, are dedicated to providing benefits to recipients in accordance with the benefit terms, and are legally protected from the creditors of the government and (b) contributions to the trust and earnings on those contributions are irrevocable.
+Pension and Other Employee Benefit Trust Funds account for fiduciary activities (1) for pension plans and other postemployment benefits (OPEB) plans that are administered through trusts or equivalent arrangements (hereafter jointly referred to as trusts) that meet the criteria in paragraph 3 of GASB Statement No. 74, respectively, and (2) for other employee benefit plans when (a) resources are held in a trust where assets associated with the activity are administered through a trust in which the government is not a beneficiary, are dedicated to providing benefits to recipients in accordance with the benefit terms, and are legally protected from the creditors of the government and (b) contributions to the trust and earnings on those contributions are irrevocable.
 The pension plans included are the Iowa Public Employees' Retirement System (IPERS), Peace Officers' Retirement, Accident and Disability System (PORS) and the Judicial Retirement System (JRS).